docQodly/docs/docs/studio/settings.md

 Shows or hides the tips icons ![helper](img/helper-tip.png) in the webform editor.

-## Database
+## Application

 #### Preview Page

-Allows to select a webform to use as the home page.
-When clicking on the **Preview/Run application** button, this webform is rendered in a new tab.
+Allows to select a webform to use as the home page of your application.

+The home page webform is automatically rendered when:

+- you click on the **Preview** button in the webform editor - the webform is rendered in a new tab.
+- you click on the **Preview URL** area in the Qodly Cloud dashboard of your application.

 This setting is defined at project level.

+#### Default Display Mode

+Allows to select the default mode for displaying multiple components in your webforms:

+- **Neutral** (default): no specific margins are applied to components
+- **Airy**: automatically incorporate default margins between components, for a better design.

+The display mode can also be selected at the webform level.